ASN.1 Studio

 You can create, modify, and view ASN.1 specification files using the powerful visual editor which is specifically designed for editing ASN.1 notation.

-• Helpful error identification - precise and informative parsing messages
+• Helpful error identification - precise and informative parsing of messages.

 Message Viewer/Editor

-ASN.1 Studio can handle messages encoded in any of the standard ASN.1 encoding rules (BER, CER, DER, PER, XER, and E-XER).
+ASN.1 Studio can handle messages encoded in any of the standard ASN.1 encoding rules (BER, CER, DER, PER/UPER, CPER/CUPER, OER, COER, XER, CXER, E-XER, and JSON) as well as messages encoded using CSV or ASN.1 value notation.

 • Reliable, conformant ASN.1 encoding/decoding – ASN.1 Studio is built on the robust and proven ASN.1 encoding/decoding technology from OSS Nokalva.